-- A progressive vision driven by exemplary performance reflected by its staff, curricula and learning environments - Qualified and caring instructors capable of developing a student's academic and technical knowledge and the application of these skills relevant to both employment and continuing education - Opportunities to participate in leadership activities which will assist students in achieving both a sense of self-worth and community - Pathways leading to further education, certifications, and viable careers through active partnerships with industry - A safe, positive, and enriching environment within the classroom, laboratory, and business community which fosters creativity, individual achievement and promotes the students' abilities to succeed with imagination and discrimination
+- A progressive vision driven by exemplary performance reflected by its staff, curricula and learning environments. - Qualified and caring instructors capable of developing a student's academic and technical knowledge and the application of these skills relevant to both employment and continuing education. - Opportunities to participate in leadership activities which will assist students in achieving both a sense of self-worth and community - Pathways leading to further education, certifications, and viable careers through active partnerships with industry. - A safe, positive, and enriching environment within the classroom, laboratory, and business community which fosters creativity, individual achievement and promotes the students' abilities to succeed with imagination and discrimination.

-Visit our web site WWW.gocte.org for more details and photos.
+Visit our web site www.gocte.org for more details and photos.

 The Center for Technology, Essex (CTE) operates a full day, flexible block schedule.
 This schedule allows juniors and seniors to complete a technical program in one year.
 Students attend CTE daily, from 9:40 a.m. - 2:05 p.m.
-Every program offers two to three academic credits (math, science, English, social studies, etc.) as well as up to four elective credits toward high school graduation.
+Every program offers two to three academic content proficiency areas (math, science, English, social studies, etc.) as well as a range of VT Agency of Education Transferable Skills toward high school graduation.
 In addition, many students take separate academic courses (e.g. algebra, chemistry) at CTE, Essex High School, or a local college to meet graduation or college entry requirements.
-Our schedule allows flexibility for serious students.
+Our schedule allows flexibility for students.